My definition of leadership is simple:

 - Only associate with people with positive attitudes — Life’s too short to hang out with negative people.
 Spread doom and gloom somewhere else, just not around me.

-- Large quantities of failure is the key ingredient to success — The only way to generate big wins is to try hard and a lot.
+- Failure is the key ingredient to success — The only way to generate big wins is to try hard and a lot.
 There’s no such thing as guaranteed success.
 As a direct response marketer, over 99.8% of everything I’ve ever done has failed.
 I’m OK with it and learned from each failure.

-- Make a decision with 70% information, even if it’s the wrong decision — There’s no such thing as 100% certainty and even waiting for Pareto’s 80% may delay you too long.
+- Make a decision with 70% information – There’s no such thing as 100% certainty.
+Even waiting for Pareto’s 80% may delay you too long.
 Get enough information and go with your gut.

-- Always understand the mission — You have to know what success looks like and the mission objective before going.
-You can’t plan adequately without knowing what you want to achieve.
+- Always understand the mission — You have to know what success looks like and the mission objective before starting.
+Planning is impossible otherwise.

 - There’s no such thing as stupid questions, only stupid people who don’t ask questions — A saying I learned from my years at International Masters Publishers.
-So true.
+I never tire of questions.

 There you have it.